 Have you ever thought your credit card data is at risk in a retail shop?
 You might probably not.
 However, it is true because cybercriminals are evolving hacking techniques frequently.
 At shopping malls or large stores, you may have seen the POS (point-of-sale) system, which is a computerized checkout process in which a single computer is connected with several checkout terminals.
 Modern POS is equipped with pre-installed sales software and card reader and can handle multiple transactions such as sales history, bar code scanners, invoice printers, returns, gift cards, multiple payment types, and promotions.

 How Attack Happens on POS System?

 Attackers can install a device onto the card reader, which can read customer’s credit card data stored on a magnetic strip.
-Such process requires special hardware and physical contact to the card reader.
+Such a process requires special hardware and physical contact with the card reader.
 This “skimming” technique is not able to perform theft on a large scale.
-Despite the improvements brought by Payment Card Industry Data Security Standard (PCI DSS), there is still a security gap in POS system.
-For example, when a customer gives credit card for payment authorization, the data travels through various systems and networks.
-Here, the data is still encrypted, but inside internal network and system, the data is not encrypted i.e. when retailer swipes the card for making payment.
+Despite the improvements brought by Payment Card Industry Data Security Standard (PCI DSS), there is still a security gap in the POS system.
+For example, when a customer gives a credit card for payment authorization, the data travels through various systems and networks.
+Here, the data is still encrypted, but inside the internal network and system, the data is not encrypted i.e. when the retailer swipes the card for making payment.
 Albert Gonzalez (an American computer hacker) found this gap in 2005 and made data theft for 170 million cards.